MarcDRuben/DosingTimeMatters/half-life.md

 Dosing Time
 ================
 MarcDRuben
-2019-04-13
+2019-04-14

 ## Half-life matters

-Relationship between drug half-lives and “successes” in circadian medicine trials. **CircadianTrials** dataset with details of human trials of dosing time available in repository.
+Relationship between drug half-lives and “successes” in circadian trials.
+Dataset named **CircadianTrials** contains details of more than 100 human trials of dosing time.
+Available in this repo.

 ``` r
 head(CircadianTrials[, 1:4])